sutherlands-ed/suthchart/README.md

 # suthchart

-> This library is in early development and is not suitable for use at the current time!
+> This library is in early development and undergoing fairly rapid change, however, it is entirely usable for those features that have been implemented.
+The `ChartTest.html` file demonstrates those features.

 This JavaScript library (written in CoffeeScript) is designed to assist in creating SVG and VML graphics that run efficiently on IE8.